2EC

-2EC is a radio station broadcasting to the South Coast of New South Wales, Australia, specifically the local government areas of Eurobodalla and Bega Valley.
-It is owned by East Coast Radio Pty.
-Ltd, which is a subsidiary of ARN.
+2EC is a radio station broadcasting to the South Coast, New South Wales, Australia, specifically the local government areas of Eurobodalla and Bega Valley.
+It is owned a subsidiary of ARN.

 History

 2BE began test broadcasting in February 1937.
 The station was officially opened on 30 September 1937.

-In November 2021, 2EC, along with other stations owned by Grant Broadcasters, were acquired by the Australian Radio Network.
-This deal will allow Grant's stations, including 2EC, to access ARN's iHeartRadio platform in regional areas.
-The deal was finalized on January 4, 2022.
+As at 1987, it was owned by Hoyts.
+In November 2021, 2EC, along with other stations owned by Grant Broadcasters, were acquired by ARN.
+This deal allowed Grant's stations, including 2EC, to access ARN's iHeartRadio platform in regional areas.
+The deal was finalised on 4 January 2022.
 It is expected 2EC will integrate with ARN's Pure Gold Network, but will retain its current name according to the press release from ARN.